-With this lemma, we first show that~Algorithm\nobreakspace \ref {map:rightmost} does not attempt any illegal moves, and so returns an equitable partition.
-Let $j$ be the leftmost column that is more than equitably filled.
-Algorithm\nobreakspace \ref {map:rightmost} might fail in two ways: \begin{enumerate} \item Suppose $j=0$.
-Then~Algorithm\nobreakspace \ref {map:rightmost} would attempt to delete the rightmost letter of $\bb_0$ and append it to the nonexistent block $\bb_{-1}$.
-But this case cannot arise by~Lemma\nobreakspace \ref {lem:less-than-eq}. \item Otherwise, suppose $j>0$.
-Algorithm\nobreakspace \ref {map:rightmost} might try to delete the rightmost entry of an \emph{empty} block $\bb_{j}$ when column $j$ is more than equitably filled.
-Since $\bb_{j}$ is empty, the number of copies of $\bmone$ in column $j$ is at most the number in column $j+1$.
+\begin{proof} We claim that~\Cref{map:rightmost} constructs the unique leftmost equitable partition.
+We first show that~\Cref{map:rightmost} does not attempt any illegal moves, and so returns an equitable partition.
+Let $j$ be the leftmost column that is more than equitably filled at some point in the execution of~\Cref{map:rightmost}. \Cref{map:rightmost} might fail in two ways: \begin{enumerate} \item Suppose $j=0$.
+Then~\Cref{map:rightmost} would attempt to delete the rightmost letter of $\bb_0$ and append it to the nonexistent block $\bb_{-1}$.
+But this case cannot arise by~\Cref{lem:less-than-eq}. \item Suppose $j=m-1$. \Cref{map:rightmost} might try to delete the rightmost entry of $\bb_{m-1}$ when $\bb_{m-1}$ is empty, but more than equitably filled.
+Since $\bb_{m-1}$ is empty, the number of copies of $\bmone$ in column $m-1$ is at most the number in column $0$, which is less than equitably filled or equitably filled by~\Cref{lem:less-than-eq}.
+So this case also cannot arise. \item Otherwise, suppose $m-1>j>0$. \Cref{map:rightmost} might try to delete the rightmost entry of an \emph{empty} block $\bb_{j}$ when column $j$ is more than equitably filled.
+As in the previous case, since $\bb_{j}$ is empty, the number of copies of $\bmone$ in column $j$ is at most the number in column $j+1$.
 Therefore, this case arises only when an equitable filling of column $j$ has strictly fewer copies of $\bmone$ than an equitable filling of column $j+1$.